How to Use GelatoLator

 This is useful when you've perfected a recipe at one batch size (say 1 kg) and need to scale it up for production (e.g., 5 kg) or down for a test batch without recalculating each ingredient by hand.

-- Watch total solids when adding dry ingredients.
-Skim milk powder boosts NFMS and body, but it also pushes total solids up quickly.
+• Watch total solids when adding dry ingredients.
+Skim milk powder boosts MSNF and body, but it also pushes total solids up quickly.
 Keep an eye on both metrics together.

-- Use serving temperature as your final check.
-If all other metrics look good but the estimated serving temp is outside −12 to −7°C, revisit your sugar blend — it's almost always a PAC issue.
+• Use serving temperature as your final check.
+If all other metrics look good but the estimated serving temp is outside −16 to −11°C for dairy gelato (or −17 to −12°C for sorbet), revisit your sugar blend - it's almost always a PAC issue.